ibm-ecm/ibm-content-navigator-samples/ViewerToolbarPlugin/README.md

 ## This plugin contains two examples for adding custom buttons
 1. Two custom buttons on the top toolbar of viewer.
+-  User may configure the position of the buttons.
 -  Button 1 is to display messages.
 -  Button 2 is to delete the document and close the viewer.
 -  The parameters for the buttons are set in filter() function of [ViewOneActionResponseFilter.java](/ViewerToolbarPlugin/src/com/ibm/ecm/extension/viewerToolbar/services/ViewOneActionResponseFilter.java)